hdk1983/HIDOS/README.md

 ## Files

 - MS-DOS/ is a submodule repository of the MS-DOS source code with some fixes.
-- TOOLS/ contains two preprocessor tools and MASM wrappers for building MS-DOS with MASM Version 1.10.
+- TOOLS/ contains tools for building MS-DOS with MASM Version 1.10 and LINK Version 2.00.
 - ADDITION/ contains additional source files for building MS-DOS.
 - BUILD/ contains a batch file, input files for EXE2BIN, and symbolic links to the source code and utilities (DEBUG, MASM, LINK and EXE2BIN).
 - hidosvm/ contains a simple virtual machine for running VM_IO.SYS.